Chew/TARDIS-Docs/docs/handles.md

 ## Permissions

-The is one parent permission, with three children for finer control that allow players to use the Handles companion.
+There is one parent permission, with three children for finer control that allow players to use the Handles companion.

 ```
 tardis.handles